 Dr Oliver Davis

 I have also published my own critical introduction to Rancière's work.
 That book undertakes a comprehensive analysis of his thought from 1965 to the time of writing and aspires to disseminate it to an English-speaking readership of academics from the disciplines of philosophy, history, cultural studies, French studies, English and politics, as well as to artists, policy-makers, activists and other non-academic readers.
-A German translation of this book, with a new Postscript, is currently in preparation and will be available later in 2014 from Turia + Kant.
+A German translation of this book, with a new Postscript, is now available from Turia + Kant.

 I am currently investigating the remarkably protracted transformation of this unique island in the Seine.
 I am interested, in particular, in understanding (i) how different redevelopment proposals make reference to the significance of this iconic site in the history of the French workers' movement; (ii) the nature of purported consultation with local residents about the redevelopment in terms drawn from Rancière's account of politics; (iii) the conception of art and its politics implicit in the latest proposals for the 'cultural hub' R4 and (iv) the precise nature of the interrelationship between R4 and Jean Nouvel's favoured plan for the island as a whole.

 Following on both from my work on queer theory and from my work on Rancière, I am currently developing a major new research project on the policing function.